vippsas/vipps-woocommerce/readme.txt

  * [woo_vipps_express_checkout_banner] will print the express checkout banner normally shown on the checkout page for non-logged-in users
  * [woo_vipps_buy_now sku=<SKU> id=<productid> variant=<variant id>] prints a "buy now" button given a SKU or an (product or variant) id.
 Just the SKU is sufficient.

+== Extending the Order Management API integration == From version 1.10.0, this plugin implements the Vipps Order Management API, sending a receipt to the customers' app, and sending the order confirmation link as the Order Confirmation link category.
+You can, using this api, send over an image and a link for the categories receipt (RECEIPT), ticket (TICKET), shipping (DELIVERY), booking (BOOKING) and a general category (GENERAL).

+For instance, if you have a page or url for tracking shipping, you can add this to the customers' app by extending the 'woo_vipps_add_order_categories' filter like so:

+   `add_filter('woo_vipps_add_order_categories', function ($categories, $order, $gateway) {
+       $shippingpagedata = array(
+         'link' => <your shipping URL here>,
+         'image' => <filename or attachment ID of your illustration for shipping here, if required>, 'imagesize' => <for attachments, the image size to use>);
+       $categories['DELIVERY'] = $shippingpagedata;
+       return $categories;
+   }, 10, 3);`

+You can similarily send ticket information (with e.g. a QR code) for the TICKET or BOOKING category and so forth.

 = Javascript filters and actions =
 From version 1.1.13 you can also modify the javascript using the new WP hooks library for javascript:
  * 'vippsBuySingleProduct' - action which is run whenever a customer tries to buy a single product using express checkout